vana-com/vana-smart-contracts/README.md

 `DLP_TOKEN_SYMBOL`: The symbol of your DLP token.
 This is typically a short, all-caps code.

+`DLP_FILE_REWARD_FACTOR`: A factor used to calculate file rewards.
+This value determines the reward amount based on the file's score.

 #### 2. Install dependencies
 ```bash
 yarn install